oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

       * Not frozen.

-      * Has registered the VRFKey used to generate the proof prior to the transition into the current epoch (May slash).
+      * Has registered the VRF.ID used to generate the proof prior to the transition into the current epoch (May slash).

       * Has not already submitted a proof for the current epoch (May slash if proof is different).

-  3. Validates the proof, and if valid, stores the VRFKey + pi_string in the consensus state.
+  3. Validates the proof, and if valid, stores the VRF.ID + pi_string
+     in the consensus state.

 ### VRF Committee Elections

 The following changes are made to the committee election process.

-On epoch transition, re-validate node eligibility for all nodes that submitted a VRF proof (Not frozen, VRFKey has not changed), and cull proofs from nodes that are now ineligible.
+On epoch transition, as long as the alpha used to generate the proofs is considered strong re-validate node eligibility for all nodes that submitted a VRF proof (Not frozen, VRF.ID has not changed), and cull proofs from nodes that are now ineligible.

+If the alpha value is considered weak, no commitee elections are allowed.

 For each committee: